 Larsen continues to be involved with the HBA Leadership Conference as well as the HBA Metro chapter’s mentoring program.
 “I truly believe that membership in and volunteering with HBA is critical to a successful career path for women – as well as men – who work in or provide services to the healthcare industry,” said Larsen.
 “Over the years, I have been honored to be an HBA volunteer and work side-by-side with some of the industry’s great leaders.”

 Along with her commitment to the HBA, Larsen has had an extremely successful business career, with experience that spans pharmaceutical sales and marketing with Searle, Ayerst and GynoPharma.
-While at Ayerst, she headed the Premarin marketing team and at GynoPharma, led the launch of ParaGard IUD in the US.
-She held senior positions at two advertising agencies, Sutton and Klemtner, and went on to the position of CEO of PROmedica Communications, leading a staff of 30 in the medical education/CME arena.
-Larsen also is active in her hometown community of Lafayette, NJ where she volunteers for the Lafayette Preservation Society.
+While at Ayerst, she headed the Premarin marketing team and at GynoPharma, led the launch of ParaGard IUD in the U.S. She held senior positions at two advertising agencies, Sutton and Klemtner, and went on to the position of CEO of PROmedica Communications, leading a staff of 30 in the medical education/CME arena.

-“Nancy’s leadership, commitment, vision and passion have supported the mission of the HBA to further the advancement women in healthcare," said Buket Grau, HBA president and global commercial strategy director at Stryker.
+“Nancy’s leadership, commitment, vision and passion have supported the mission of the HBA to further the advancement women in healthcare," said Buket Grau, HBA chair emeritus.
 “Nancy epitomizes all the qualities of an HBA volunteer leader and we have been honored to work with and learn from her over the years.”